Stock Hot Alert : Wells Fargo & Company (WFC)

-Wells Fargo & Company (WFC) jumped 3.66% with the finishing price of $24.95 in Monday Trading Session.
-The stock price showed -54.43% down in value from one year high price and revealed 20.18% up in value from its one year low price.
-In the recent week Wells Fargo & Company stock price volatility was noted 3.09% while for the last month volatility was seen at 2.98%.
-Its Average True Range (ATR) shows a number of 0.8.
+Wells Fargo & Company (WFC) plunged -0.10% with the finishing price of $24.88 in Tuesday Trading Session.
+The stock price showed -54.57% down in value from one year high price and revealed 19.82% up in value from its one year low price.
+In the recent week Wells Fargo & Company stock price volatility was noted 2.27% while for the last month volatility was seen at 2.97%.
+Its Average True Range (ATR) shows a number of 0.81.
 Return on assets (ROA) results to 0.10%.
 While Return on investment (ROI) reached to 10.30%.

 Analysts contributed mean rating at 2.7.
 This recommendation scale based between 1 and 5.
 Analysts offer the company with a rating of 3 would be a sign of a Hold rating.
 Analysts pass on shares a rating of 1 or 2 would be signifying a Buy.
 A rating of 4 or 5 would tip to a Sell suggestion.